Tavistock to Bere Alston railway and associated multi-use trails

 The first step of the application process is to ask the Secretary of State whether a full environmental impact assessment (EIA) is required (the ‘screening’ stage), and the second step is to set out the scope of the assessments needed for the EIA (the ‘scoping’ stage).

 A Devon County Council report was submitted to the inspectorate in late October 2014 to the inspectorate to trigger both the screening and scoping stages.
-Please note that although this screening / scoping report is not available for public consultation, it is available to view here.
-(4.40MB - pdf help)
+This screening/scoping report is available here although please note that it is not available for public consultation.

-The Secretary of State has now determined that a full EIA will be required and has issued a ‘scoping opinion’, which sets out the scope of surveys to be undertaken.
-This can be viewed here (2.78MB - pdf help)
+The Secretary of State has now determined that a full EIA will be required and has issued a scoping opinion, which sets out the scope of surveys to be undertaken.

 County Council Cabinet Committee gives go ahead to proceed

-Devon County Council has completed the Option Assessment Report (2.49MB - pdf help) for the project.
+Devon County Council has completed the Option Assessment Report for the project.
 This sets out the various transport scheme options and alternatives that have been considered and shows that the railway-re-instatement provides the best value for money over other interventions.

-Devon county council has also completed the Appraisal Specification Report (4.57MB - pdf help), which has been prepared to inform decision makers and stakeholders on how the economic, environmental, social and distributional and operational assessments will be undertaken and how they will be supported by the traffic modelling work, taking account of budgetary, programme, political, environmental and spatial constraints.
+Devon county council has also completed the Appraisal Specification Report, which has been prepared to inform decision makers and stakeholders on how the economic, environmental, social and distributional and operational assessments will be undertaken and how they will be supported by the traffic modelling work, taking account of budgetary, programme, political, environmental and spatial constraints.